DataDog/integrations-core/coredns/README.md

 ### Prerequisites

 This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
 To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
-For more information, see the [Latest and Legacy Versioning For OpenMetrics-based Integrations][21].
+For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][21].

 The CoreDNS check version 1.11.0 or later uses [OpenMetrics][17]-otherwise known as the latest version (OpenMetricsBaseCheckV2)-for metric collection, which requires Python 3.
 The `latest` version of the CoreDNS check submits `.bucket` metrics and submits the `.sum` and `.count` histogram samples as monotonic count type.
 These metrics were previously submitted as `gauge` type in the legacy version OpenMetricsBaseCheckV1.
 See the [`metadata.csv` file][14] for a list of metrics available in each version.